With all the methods of digital marketing available in the modern age, it is easy to dismiss the humble old email.

-One of the biggest challenges of email marketing is beating spam filters.
-If you don’t construct your emails appropriately they may fall foul of the spam filter and never reach your audience in the first place.
+If you don’t construct your emails appropriately they may fall foul of the spam filter and never reach your audience.
 It’s important to follow best practices such as using a double opt-in process, avoiding certain words and phrases and ensuring your sending frequency is reasonable, along with using a decent subject line.

 Inboxes are often flooded with emails and it can be difficult to stand out amongst a sea of similarity.
 Ensuring your emails contain high-quality content which is targeted, relevant and engaging will overcome this.